 Cost of Magento 2 theme

 You are recommended to purchase the theme from 3rd party by yourself.
-Because there may be updates in theme, you can access the theme with updated versions by your accounts anytime and not be dependent on developers.
+Because there may be updated in the theme, you can access the theme with updated versions by your accounts anytime and not be dependent on developers.

-A responsive Magento 2 theme will cost from around 100$.
+A responsive Magento 2 theme will cost around 100$.